misol1/cmdgfx/README.md

 Cmdgfx_gdi does not care which font is currently set in the cmd window, but always uses raster font 6 by default.
 The font can be changed with the f flag.

 Similarly, cmdgfx_gdi does not care which codepage is set, it always uses code page 437 since the font data is embedded in the program.

+## Text

+[bigFontIndex] : A font index between 0-9.
+If set, the output of the text operation is drawn using the given color/character where each pixel in the font is treated as a single character, creating a "big font".
+This is especially useful in pixelfont modes a-c, as it is otherwise not possible to output readable text in those modes with the text operation.

 ## Flags